opensearch-project/documentation-website/_api-reference/index-apis/update-alias.md

 In the request body, you can specify the index name, the alias name, and the settings for the alias.
 All fields are optional.

-Field | Data Type | Description
+Field | Data type | Description
 :--- | :--- | :--- | :---
-index | String | Comma-delimited list of data streams orindexes you want to associate with the alias.
+index | String | Comma-delimited list of data streams or indexes you want to associate with the alias.
 If this field is set, it will override the index name specified in the URL path. alias | String | The name of the alias.
 If this field is set, it will override the alias name specified in the URL path. is_write_index | Boolean | Specifies whether the index should be a write index.
 An alias can only have one write index at a time.
 If a write request is submitted to a alias that links to multiple indexes, OpenSearch executes the request only on the write index. routing | String | Used to assign a custom value to a shard for specific operations.